Stock market today: Wall Street drifts around its records as bond yields ease

 NEW YORK (AP) — U.S. stocks are drifting around their records Tuesday following the latest signal that the economy's growth may be slowing without cratering, as hoped.

-The S&P 500 was 0.2% higher a day after setting a record for the 30th time this year.
-The Dow Jones Industrial Average was up 85 points, or 0.2%, as of 9:50 a.m.
-Eastern time, and the Nasdaq composite was 0.1% lower.
+The S&P 500 was virtually unchanged a day after setting an all-time high for the 30th time this year.
+The Dow Jones Industrial Average was down 21 points, or 0.1%, as of 11:25 a.m.
+Eastern time, and the Nasdaq composite was 0.2% lower.

 Stocks got some lift from easing yields in the bond market.
 Treasury yields fell after a report showed sales at U.S. retailers returned to growth last month but remained below economists’ expectations.